Trigger Warning * Violence * Language

 “I’m so sorry,” I laughed.
 I was having a great time, and so what if I messed up a few song requests.
 As long as I didn’t mix up the dedications we had scrawled on pieces of paper all over the table, there’d be no problem.
 And there was no danger of us doing that.
 We understood how important it was for Amanda’s dedication to reach Alex, and so on and so forth.

 “Well, I want to dedicate a song this time,” he said.

-“OK.”
-I grabbed a pen and wrote down the new song.
+“Ok.”
+I grabbed a pen, ready to write down the new song.

 “And who’s it to?”
 I asked.

 “It’s really to you.
 We think you sound very sweet.
 How old are you?” he asked.